 Difficulties integrating into a new society and discrimination create barriers for refugees, preventing children from overcoming displacement trauma even after resettlement.

-Climate change is jeopardizing children’s futures
+Climate change is jeopardising children’s futures

 Climate change is affecting lives worldwide.
 Despite contributing little to carbon emissions, people - especially children - in conflict-affected and climate-vulnerable communities are disproportionately impacted by climate change.

-For example, although Somalia, Ethiopia and Kenya collectively emit just 0.1 percent of total global CO2 emissions, East African communities have been grappling with a humanitarian crisis catalyzed by a series of climatic shocks.
+For example, although Somalia, Ethiopia and Kenya collectively emit just 0.1% of total global CO2 emissions, East African communities have been grappling with a humanitarian crisis catalysed by a series of climatic shocks.
 Severe and prolonged droughts have affected over 40 million people, decimating the availability of safe water, crops and livestock.
 Now, volatile storms and flooding are battering the region, intensifying the needs of climate-vulnerable communities.
 More than 23.8 million people lack access to safe water and 2.2 million face destructive landslides and floods.

 The consequences on child health have been severe.
 Drought leads to an increase in malnutrition rates, particularly among children in conflict-affected communities.
 Floods contaminate water sources with sewage, leaving them unsafe and increasing the risk that waterborne diseases may spread.
-Nearly 300,000 children in Libya continue to face an increased risk of diarrhea and cholera as well as dehydration and malnutrition after intense flooding washed away entire neighborhoods.
+Nearly 300,000 children in Libya continue to face an increased risk of diarrhea and cholera as well as dehydration and malnutrition after intense flooding washed away entire neighbourhoods.
 Children who were separated from their families face increased risks of exploitation and violence.
 And children’s education is disrupted by continued displacement driven by climate.